The Worst Way to Cover a Big Medical Bill

 ✅ D) Pull money from a 401(k) or IRA

-Some people don’t realize you can take money from certain retirement accounts to cover unreimbursed medical expenses above 7.5% of your income—and skip the 10% penalty.
+There’s a little-known break here: you can take money from certain retirement accounts to cover unreimbursed medical expenses above 7.5% of your income and skip the 10% penalty.
+But you’ll still owe income tax, and that money stops growing for good.
+A $10,000 withdrawal in your 40s can mean $25,000–$30,000+ less by the time you retire.

 Share the Post: